Nilesat: Nilesat 101

 Nilesat 101 was launched by an Ariane 4 rocket from Kourou, French Guiana on 28 April 1998 at 22:53:00 UTC by the European Space Agency.
 It was manufactured by the European company Matra Marconi Space (Astrium) and started official broadcasting on 31 May 1998.
 The satellite had an expected lifetime of 12 years.
 At launch, the spacecraft had a Gross Liftoff Weight (GLOW) of 1,666 kg, which means it is loaded with propellant.
+The satellite was decommissioned in February 2013.

 Nilesat 102

 Nilesat 102 was launched by an Ariane 44LP rocket from Kourou, French Guiana on 17 August 2000 at 23:16 UTC by the European Space Agency.
 It was manufactured by the European company Matra Marconi Space (Astrium), and started official broadcasting on 12 September 2000.
 The satellite had an expected lifetime of 15 years.
 At launch, the spacecraft had a Gross Liftoff Weight (GLOW) of 1,827 kg.
+The mission was retired in June 2018.

 Nilesat 103

-Nilesat 103 satellite is a leased communications satellite.
-Nilesat and Eutelsat agreed in September 2005 to lease capacity on Eutelsat's Hot Bird 4 satellite after relocating it to 7° West and renaming it Nilesat 103.
+Nilesat 103 satellite was a leased communications satellite.
+Nilesat and Eutelsat agreed in September 2005 to lease capacity on Eutelsat's Hot Bird 4 satellite after relocating it to 7° West and renaming it Atlantic Bird 4 (marketed as Nilesat 103).
 The satellite has been repositioned to this location in the second quarter of 2006 after the launch and entry into service of Eutelsat's Hot Bird 7A and Hot Bird 8 satellites.

 Nilesat 103 joined its two existing sister satellites Nilesat 101 and Nilesat 102 in providing Direct Broadcast Satellite (Direct to Home or DTH) digital TV channels, data transmission, turbo internet and multicasting applications to more than 15 million viewers in the North African and Middle East region.
 In April 2009 the satellite has been repositioned to 16° East as Eurobird 16.

+Nilesat 104

-The orbital slot at 7° West has been replaced with the new Hot Bird 10, known as Atlantic Bird 4A.
+The orbital slot at 7° West which was left by Nilesat 103 in 2009 has been replaced with the new Hot Bird 10, renamed as Atlantic Bird 4A.
+Some transponders aboard this satellite have been leased by Nilesat, functioning as Nilesat 104.
+In October 2011, Atlantic Bird 7 entered service and assumed this role as Nilesat 104 instead of Atlantic Bird 4A (which was moved to a different orbital position).
+In March 2012, Atlantic Bird 7 was renamed to Eutelsat 7 West A as part of Eutelsat's new nomenclature system.

+Nilesat 104B

+Nilesat has leased capacity on Eutelsat 8 West B and markets it as Nilesat 104B.